opentable/grunt-mount/README.md

           driveLetter: "X"
         },
         '*nix': {                       // *nix specific options
-          mountPoint: "/mnt/share",     // can be relative or absolute
-          fileSystem: "smbfs",          // equivalent to 'mount -t [smbfs|cifs|nfs]'
+          fileSystem: "smbfs",          // equivalent to 'mount -t [smbfs|cifs|nfs]' },
-          createMountPoint: true        // create the mount-point directory if it doesn't exist },
         share: {
           host: "my.server.com",
           folder: "/path/to/folder"     // paths can be windows or *nix style (will be normalised) },
+        mountPoint: "../share",         // relative path to mount the share (can be windows or unix style)
         username: "someuser",
-        password: "password"
+        password: "password",
-      }
+        createMountPoint: true          // create the mount-point directory (existing folder will be overwritten) }
     }
   },